Ridepulse/Ridepulse-control/README.md

 # Important notes:
  ❗ Main.mp4 and Gameday.mp4 are needed in the Rendering_boarding folder, this is also the place where the rendering function saves them.
  ❗ DMG needs to be manually put in the folder 'Scorebord' because the file size is too large for GitHub.

+# Keyboard shortcuts:
+ESC: Exits a text field
+<br />Backspace: Stops all local media
+<br />Space: Play/pause Spotify
+<br />Keypad 1-9: Play different playlist or sounds (following the list in the software)
+<br />Pg up: Goal home
+<br />Pg down: remove goal home
+<br />Arrow left: previous song (Spotify)
+<br />Arrow right: next song (Spotify)
+<br />Arrow up: Fade in
+<br />Arrow down: Fade out
+<br />T: Start timer
+<br />L: Enter lineup field
+<br />G: Enter goal field
+<br />F1: Reset clock 00:00
+<br />F2: Reset clock 45:00
+<br />F9: Boarding: Main
+<br />F10: Boarding: Gameday
+<br />F11: Boarding: Reset
+<br />F12: Boarding: Render new loop (to do)

-# Functions
+# Functions:
- ✅ config.json includes settings for the displays, Spotify playlists, duration of scorebord sponsors, if the greg visual should be played in min 4 and the layout of the scoreboards (font, size, etc).
+ ✅ config.json includes settings for the displays, Spotify playlists, duration of scorebord sponsors, if the Greg visual should be played in min 4 and the layout of the scoreboards (font, size, etc).
   <br /> ✅ Proper error handling is mostly implemented with warning boxes.
   <br /> ✅ Opening other necessary software should work, ledset needs to open with admin rights.
   <br /> ✅ Line up can be put in, to start the cursor needs to be in the last box and then enter needs to be pressed.
-  <br /> ✅ Import en export mogelijk van sponsoren voor het scorebord mogelijk gemaakt vanuit controlpanel, bij het verwijderen worden sponsoren gearchiveerd naar Scorebord_archive.
+  <br /> ✅ Import en export mogelijk van sponsoren voor het scorebord mogelijk gemaakt vanuit controlpanel, bij het verwijderen worden sponsors gearchiveerd naar Scorebord_archive.
   <br /> ✅ Startuur van de match kan ingegeven worden bovenaan.
 Dit update de verschillende timings van audio.
   <br /> ✅ Most of the functions can be executed with different keyboard buttons.
   <br /> ✅ Visual of Greg is being displayed automaticly in min.
 4, this time in right resolution.
   <br /> ✅ It is possible to render the different loops in the software..
   <br /> ✅ Fade in/out function excists.
   <br /> ✅ Config can be edited by clicking a button in the software, this will open Notepad.
+  <br /> ❌ Implement intern media circuit (F5-F8)

 # Bugs:
 ✅ LED Boarding feed sluit niet goed af. => resolved.